 We all know the gig.
 You add keywords, also known as positive keywords, and then you create relevant text ads that users will see when they search using queries that trigger those keywords.
 Of course, you need settings, bids, daily budgets, and so-on and so-forth.
 After you put the ads online you go back and start adding negatives for the queries that are irrelevant and/or unprofitable, so that those queries don’t trigger your ads again.

 It is easy to find possible negatives by navigating to the Dimensions Tab and View Search terms.
 Some terms must be added very specifically, but some can be added broadly.
-Look for specific words that appear in a broad number of unprofitable queries, and add a one or two word negative.
-Watch out how broadly you go though, because certain terms, like the word ‘free,’ may be used differently than as a simple price term.
+Look for specific words that appear in a broad number of unprofitable queries, and add a one or two-word negative.
+Watch out how broadly you go through, because certain terms, like the word ‘free,’ may be used differently than as a simple price term.

-Click link to view document: Google Docs Negative Keyword List
+Click the link to view the document: Google Docs Negative Keyword List

 To help understand how best to use the spreadsheet, it helps to start by breaking down the search users in a more general manner.
 Remember that every business is different, so what has worked for my accounts may not work for your clients.

 Adult Terms: Admittedly, most plumbing, software tool, or mortgage loan officer type keywords won’t be eligible to run on most adult terms, but it never hurts to add them.
 Even if it only happens once per month, I would rather avoid that one time.
 Imagine the search ‘I got scammed by an f$^$ing remodeling company.’
 Appearing on that is not likely to garner you a new lead.
 Appearing on any pornographically related term may reflect poorly on your company, as well.

 Job-Seekers: With unemployment high, users will search for your business looking for a job.
 Searches would include wages, career, application, salary, job, etc. If you are trying to hire people, you’ll still likely want to segment your potential users into separate campaigns.